 In 2008, an individual or group of individuals going by the pseudonym Satoshi Nakamoto, published a paper called, “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 It was not the first case ever made for a digital currency — there were many attempts in the decades prior — but this was perhaps the first to propose a “trustless” system of electronic transactions that would depend on a peer-to-peer system of verification via blockchain technology.
 This innovative approach also solved a persistent problem with digital currencies, the so-called double-spending problem — or the risk that digital currencies could be hacked and spent more than once.

-Bitcoin miners use powerful computers to verify blocks of transactions and generate more bitcoins — a complex, time-consuming process called proof-of-work (PoW).
-Each block of transactions is logged permanently on the blockchain, which helps to validate and secure each bitcoin and the network as a whole.
-Owing to the vast number of computers or nodes on the bitcoin blockchain, the PoW process ends up using so much energy that many people question whether it’s sustainable.
+Bitcoin miners use powerful computers to verify blocks of transactions and generate more Bitcoins — a complex, time-consuming process called proof-of-work (PoW).
+Each block of transactions is logged permanently on the blockchain, which helps to validate and secure each Bitcoin and the network as a whole.
+Owing to the vast number of computers or nodes on the Bitcoin blockchain, the PoW process ends up using so much energy that many people question whether it’s sustainable, as noted.

 • ATMs.
-There are several thousand crypto ATMs where you can purchase bitcoin: estimates range from 14,000 to 26,000.
+There are many crypto ATMs scattered around the country where you can purchase Bitcoin.
 Unlike a traditional ATM, though, you can’t withdraw actual cash from these machines; they make digital only transactions via the blockchain.

 • Brokerages.
 A growing number of brokers now allow you to buy and sell crypto, similar to any other security, including SoFi Invest®.

-Bitcoin may be the oldest and most popular form of crypto (by market share), but it comes with its pros and cons.
+Bitcoin may be the oldest and most popular form of crypto (by market share), but it has its pros and cons.

 • Market capitalization.
-The crypto-verse has thousands of players, but bitcoin outstrips them all, with a market cap of over $1.1 trillion as of Nov.
-15, 2021.
-For context: Ethereum, the number 2 crypto by market cap, is about half that at $5.5 billion.
+The crypto-verse comprises thousands of coins and tokens, but Bitcoin is the biggest of them all, with a market cap of more than $675 billion, as of November 2023.
+For context: Ethereum, the second-largest crypto by market cap, is around $225 billion.

 • Not SIPC insured.
 Most investors are insured by the SIPC up to $500,000 if a brokerage fails (or funds are stolen).
 But the SIPC doesn’t cover crypto.

 • Regulation and usage.
-The inconsistency of regulations governing crypto has limited the use of these currencies around the world.
-That said, a number of companies do accept bitcoins as payment — just do your research first.
+The inconsistency of regulations governing crypto has likely limited the use of these currencies around the world.
+That said, a number of companies do accept Bitcoin as payment — just do your research first.

-“Altcoin” is a catch-all term for alternative cryptocurrencies to bitcoin.
+“Altcoin” is a catch-all term for alternative cryptocurrencies to Bitcoin.
 There are many different altcoins — different types, and within those categories, different specific products.
-Litecoin is generally recognized as the first altcoin.
+Litecoin is generally recognized as the first altcoin, but there are many, many others.

 Unlike Bitcoin, Ethereum wasn’t created to support a currency — but as a programmable blockchain, to enable the network’s users to create, publish, monetize, and use applications (called dApps).
 Ether (ETH) was developed as a form of payment on the Ethereum platform.
 ETH is also generated using a proof-of-work system.
 But unlike Bitcoin, there is no limit to the number of ETHs that can be created.
 Ethereum has helped fuel many initial coin offerings (ICOs), and the Ethereum blockchain has also been behind the boom in non-fungible tokens (NFTs).